 I used to say there is no government, only people, but I believe I was wrong.

-“It” is a set of ideas that have become it’s own mindset.
+The System is a set of ideas that have become it’s own mind.
 It’s like a standalone brain without a soul, not even a heart.
 It’s called the beast in some circles, I mostly call it The System.
-It has a mindset and a purpose: It thinks, “A” Life if chaotic and unpredictable, and humans can’t be trusted.
-And “B” It can solve human problems by making laws and regulating human behavior.
+It has a mindset and a purpose.
+It thinks: Life if chaotic and humans are unpredictable.
+And: It can solve human problems by making laws and regulating behavior.

-The basic premise – that life is chaotic and human behavior must be controlled – attracts certain people who like order, rules and power over others.
-Artists, free thinkers and entrepreneurs seldom apply for work in a city-planning office.
-Hence, within this organism there is no trust of human goodness and a belief that there are no limits to are not s that would benefit by being regulated.
+The basic premise – that life is chaotic so human behavior must be controlled – attracts people who desire controlling others.
+Artists, free thinkers and inventors seldom apply for work in a city-planning office.
+Hence, within these type of systems there is no trust of basic human goodness, along with a belief that there are no limits to what can or should be regulated.

-The bigger the system, the more control it demands, the more power over others it has, and the more those who lust for power over others will be attracted to it.
+The bigger the system and the more control it acquires, the more scoundrels with a lust for power over others will seek leadership positions within it.

-“Democracy”, Churchill said, was “a flawed system, just not as much as other systems”.
-In essence: There is no perfect system, because life is change and systems are static.
-A merciful and good sovereign king or queen is probably the best system of government, but, as history shows, its hard to ensure the right person gets the job.
+Democracy, Churchill said, was a flawed system, just not as flawed as all other systems.
+In essence: There is no perfect system of government, because life is change and systems are static.
+A merciful and good sovereign king or queen is probably the best system of government anyone could hope for, but, as history shows, its hard to ensure the right person gets the job.

-A few things are still outside the scope of The System: Faith, music and humor.
-Neither makes any sense to the logical mind, so it may well be that within faith, music and humor lies the key to the salvation of mankind.
-Pardon me, human-kind.
+A few things are still outside the scope of the System: Faith, Music, Humor & Art.
+Neither makes any sense to the logical mind, so it may well be that within Faith, Music, Humor and Art lies the key to the salvation of mankind.
+Pardon me, “human”-kind.
 Or is now “person”-kind?
 That is also why – throughout history – all totalitarian systems have tried to change the people’s faith in God to a belief in the System.